This page contains:

 A moderator may be a member of the SFWA Board of Directors, SFWA staff, or someone appointed to the position of moderator.
 The moderator’s primary goals are to enforce the moderation rules and ensure SFWA communication spaces remain professional and welcoming.
 The moderator does not guide discussion or keep posts on topic.

-When participants complain about a post, the moderator may contact the offender, edit the post, post a warning, delete the post, lock the discussion, or monitor the discussion for further developments according to their own judgement.
+When participants complain about a post, the moderator may contact the offender, edit the post, post a warning, delete the post, lock the discussion, or monitor the discussion for further developments according to their own judgment.

 This is how moderators will deal with breaches of professional courtesy.